-The 11th and second longest serving director of athletics at OU, Castiglione arrived on the Sooner campus in summer of 1998 and what he found was nothing like what we see today.
-He made a number of changes, and, in the process, created a team of administrators, coaches and support staff who pursue and achieve lofty goals under the banner of ethical integrity.
+The 11th and second longest serving director of athletics at OU joined the staff in July 1998.
+Castiglione created a team of administrators, coaches and support staff who pursue and achieve lofty goals under the banner of ethical integrity.
 The student-athlete is the daily priority for department staff and that focus is reflected in the program’s success.

 A native of Fort Lauderdale, Fla., Castiglione is married to the former Kristen Bartel, a 1990 graduate of the University of Missouri.
-They are the parents of two sons, Joseph Robert, Jr. and Jonathan Edmund.
+They are the parents of two sons, Joseph Jr., and Jonathan.